ItsJustSomeRandomGuy: Reception and popularity

-As of November 25, 2012, 165,528 YouTube users were subscribed to the channel and its videos had been viewed more than 79 million times; the channel's first video has been viewed over 4.8 million times.
+As of January 14, 2024, 166 thousand YouTube users were subscribed to the channel and its videos had been viewed more than 90.6 million times; the channel's first video has been viewed over 5.3 million times.
 An official press release by New York Comic Con via Comic Book Resources called Agrusso "a genuine Internet superstar."
 In July 2008, q4music.com ranked one of the channel's videos as one of the top ten YouTube videos of the month.

 The channel primarily discusses comic book films from the two major comic book companies (Marvel and DC) using humor.
 Agrusso writes, performs, and shoots his videos at home.

 In 2012, Agrusso voiced Superman in an episode of the popular web series, Death Battle, by ScrewAttack, and also helped promote the video with his own skits.
 It was the most highly requested episode in which Superman would fight Goku from Dragon Ball Z, and has received 38 million views to this day.
 Agrusso reprised his role for a second episode in 2015.

-Music
+He uploaded his last video on April 14, 2021, and has been inactive ever since.

 Agrusso uses GarageBand program on his computer to create much of the background music for his videos.
-He has composed a few pieces of music: